blackducksoftware/blackduck-alert/deployment/helm/synopsys-alert/README.md

     databaseName: <DATABASE_NAME>
   ```
   - Replace <DATABASE_NAME> with the name of the database created in previous steps

+- Configure Postgres admin username and password following the instructions outlined here: [Using External Database](#using-external-database)

+### Database Admin User Password
+We now require administrator access to configure the database correctly.
+The following section describes how to configure the administrator credentials for both internal and external database configurations.

+#### Using Internal Database
+  - While editing the alert values.yaml, in the postgres section edit the following configurations to set the admin user password of the postgres database.

+    ```yaml
+    postgres:
+      adminUserName: postgres
+      adminPassword: "<ADMIN_PASSWORD>"
+    ```
+    - Replace <ADMIN_PASSWORD> with the name of the postgres administrator password
+        - Note: The adminUserName: value must remain "postgres" when using the internal postgres database.
+    - Example:
+    ```yaml
+    postgres:
+      adminUserName: postgres
+      adminPassword: my_admin_password
+    ```

+#### Using External Database
+  - Please configure your external database settings as described [External Postgres Database](#external-postgres-database)
+  - While editing the alert values.yaml, in the postgres section edit the following configurations to set the admin user password of the postgres database.

+    ```yaml
+    postgres:
+      adminUserName: "<ADMIN_USERNAME>"
+      adminPassword: "<ADMIN_PASSWORD>"
+    ```
+      - Replace <ADMIN_USERNAME> with the name of the postgres administrator username
+      - Replace <ADMIN_PASSWORD> with the name of the postgres administrator password
+    - Example:
+    ```yaml
+    postgres:
+      adminUserName: my_admin_username
+      adminPassword: my_admin_password
+    ```

 ### Installing with Black Duck
 - Enable deployment with Black Duck by setting 'deployAlertWithBlackDuck'